tomreyn/linux_mtrr_size_fix/README.md

 This primarily happens on legacy BIOS booting systems with both CPU integrated and discrete graphics chipsets with muxless graphics switching ("Optimus").

 ## Editors note
-Adam Helbing had written a nice article on this topic, originally [published on his blog](http://my-fuzzy-logic.de/blog/index.php?/archives/41-Solving-linux-MTRR-problems.html) on 2012-05-23 under CC-BY-NC-SA 3.0 license.
-This article is no longer available at the original location, but in Internet archives ([Archive.today](http://archive.vn/4xibn), [Internet Archive Wayback Machine](http://web.archive.org/web/20190904223631/http://my-fuzzy-logic.de/blog/index.php?/archives/41-Solving-linux-MTRR-problems.html)).
+Adam Helbing had written a nice article on this topic, originally [published on his blog](http://my-fuzzy-logic.de/blog/index.php?/archives/41-Solving-linux-MTRR-problems.html) under CC-BY-NC-SA 3.0 license.
+It is no longer available at the original location but preserved in archives ([Archive.today](http://archive.vn/4xibn), [Internet Archive](http://web.archive.org/web/20190904223631/http://my-fuzzy-logic.de/blog/index.php?/archives/41-Solving-linux-MTRR-problems.html)).

-To preserve this article and make it re-usable, Adam kindly re-licensed it to me - Tom Reynolds -  under [CC-BY-SA 4.0](COPYING) license ([at CreativeCommons.org](https://creativecommons.org/licenses/by/4.0/)).
-[Proof of relicensing](relicensing_proof/) is available and contains a copy of the original article.
-By having access to the re-licensed copy available here, you are able and welcome to create derivative works (see the license deed for details).
+Adam kindly [re-licensed](relicensing_proof/) it to me (Tom Reynolds) under the [CC-BY-SA 4.0](COPYING) license.
+You are welcome to create derivative works - see the [license deed](https://creativecommons.org/licenses/by/4.0/) for details.

 A copy of the original article, converted to Markdown, with only minimal changes applied (formatting, Wikipedia link, ortography) is available below.
-The comments published with the original article were useful to me, but were contributions under the articles' original CC-BY-NC-SA 3.0 license, so I have paraphrased them instead.
+Comments published with the original article were useful to me, but were contributions under the articles' original CC-BY-NC-SA 3.0 license.
+I have paraphrased them here to make them reusable under the new license.

 # Solving Linux MTRR problems
-> by Adam Helbing
+> by Adam Helbing (originally published on May 23, 2012)

 If you find one or several of the following lines in your kernel message buffer, your system suffers from memory management problems: